textmagic/textmagic-rest-ruby/README.md

 # Textmagic::Ruby

-The Textmagic Ruby API is a convenient and flexible wrapper for the TextMagic REST API.
-It provides functionality for sending, receiving and managing SMS text messages in Ruby.
+The Textmagic Ruby API is a convenient and flexible wrapper for the [TextMagic REST API](https://www.textmagic.com/docs/api/).
+It provides functionality for sending, receiving and managing SMS text messages in pure Ruby.
+See the [RDoc documentation](http://www.rubydoc.info/github/textmagic/textmagic-rest-ruby) specifically for this gem.

 ## Installation